Apprenticeships in Scotland

 Graduate apprenticeships

-Graduate apprenticeships (GAs) are the more advanced branch of the Scottish apprenticeship family, offering work-based learning and study up to Masters level.
+Graduate apprenticeships (GAs) offer work-based learning and study up to Masters level.

 Employers and higher education institutions collaborate to shape GAs around the needs of the industry.
-Because of this, you can be sure that everything you'll learn and practice while becoming qualified is directly relevant to boosting your career prospects.
+This ensures that everything you learn and practice while becoming qualified is directly relevant to boosting your career prospects.

 There are 11 types of GA in a variety of subjects, including: